CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![](img/SDConScreenshot_1.png)

-The container can be opened with a double-click, or if the table row is active, enter.
 Any container can be opened, and the contents (uploaed files or folders) viewed.
 The object page shows information on the objects, e.g.

         The object name